Oilfield Company Files for Bankruptcy in Delaware After $250 Million Default

 - In addition, according to Moody’s Investor Services, the company did not have enough cash flow to pay its expenses or make mandatory regular debt payments.
 The purpose of filing its Chapter 11 was to reorganize its debts and continue operations.

 While filing for bankruptcy in Delaware is, in many ways, similar to other states, there are some differences.
 For example, debtors who file for Chapter 7 or Chapter 13 bankruptcy are only entitled to Delaware property exemptions.
 They are not entitled to choose federal exemptions, unlike debtors in many other states.
 In addition, the Delaware bankruptcy court has many local rules and orders affecting all types of bankruptcy, which are regularly updated.
-If you are considering filing for bankruptcy in Delaware to protect your business or personal assets, a skilled bankruptcy lawyer can help you choose where to file and what type of bankruptcy would best protect your interests.
+If you are considering filing for bankruptcy in Delaware to protect your business or personal assets, a skilled commercial bankruptcy lawyer can help you choose where to file and what type of bankruptcy would best protect your interests.